thedevfiles/thedevfiles/source/_posts/2014-08-08-moving-from-mysql-query-to-pdo.markdown

 $sth = $dbh->query("SELECT * FROM users");
 $users = $sth->fetchAll(PDO::FETCH_ASSOC);
 ```
-There is no need to loop to pull an entire resultset with PDO.
+There is no need to loop to pull an entire result-set with PDO.
 Just use the [PDOStatement::fetchAll](http://us3.php.net/manual/en/pdostatement.fetchall.php) method passing the result style you want.

 ### Getting the row id of the inserted record with mysql_insert_id